prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 > This requires an additional flag in the `kubernetes_sd_configs` section like this:
 >
 > ```yaml
 > kubernetes_sd_configs:
 >   - attach_metadata:
 >       node: true
 > ```

 ### Prometheus instance zone assignment

-To make sure that prometheus instances are deployed to the correct zone (of their assigned target), we need to generate a [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) or a [node selector](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#create-a-pod-that-gets-scheduled-to-your-chosen-node).
+To make sure that Prometheus instances are deployed to the correct zone (of their assigned target), we need to generate a [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) or a [node selector](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#create-a-pod-that-gets-scheduled-to-your-chosen-node).